This text is translated into Russian by google automatic human level neural machine.

 - Objectively, the legal interpretation of PPP has a complex nature at the junction of legislation on the budget, land, public procurement, concessions, privatization and competition.
 In the absence of a common economic ideology, the regulators and the deputies representing their interests have limited opportunities for a common denominator.
 The fundamental difficulty is the use by separate departments of a parliamentary procedure to change the coordinated position of the government that was submitted to the Duma.

 At the same time, it is necessary to understand that the absence of this law is a less tragedy for using this economic concept than a bad law.

-- In the message of the President to the Federal Assembly of the Russian Federation, Vladimir Putin mentioned that "if the region invests its funds in the creation of industrial and technology parks, business incubators, additional federal taxes that will flow from the enterprises located there within three years must return to the constituent entity of the Federation In the form of intergovernmental transfers ... ".
+- In the President's message to the Federal Assembly of the Russian Federation, Vladimir Putin mentioned that “if the region invests in the creation of industrial and technoparks, business incubators, then additional federal taxes that will come from enterprises located there within three years should be returned to the subject of the Federation in the form of interbudgetary transfers ... ".
 That is, the head of state actually gave the green light to PPP?

 - I would see here a green light using the so-called.
 Mechanism TIF - when an additional increase in taxes can be sent to the calculations for public infrastructure built from extrabudgetary sources.
 This can be both within the framework of PPP, and within the framework of one of the forms of PPP - concession with payment for availability, and in the form of a life-cycle contract within the framework of the Federal Law-44.
 But this is such a very small traffic light - how to turn on the light and how long and for whom, we do not yet know.
 For example, for the theme of the development of industrial parks in the Far East within the so-called territories for outpacing socio-economic growth (TOSER), the Ministry of Regional Development is requesting budgetary money for infrastructure and reducing taxes for residents.
 That is, on the contrary, we continue to divide the melting budget pie!